kennywall/import-test/_posts/2010-11-20-api-ecosystem-strategy.md

 	Ideas

 These would round off the Mimeo API area and give me to the tools to start evolving it into a community around API access to My Mimeo and Mimeo Marketplace.
-Then I should be in a good place for 2011, to begin redefining print with the help of our community by merging traditional print and next generation of social, cloud and mobile technology.</p>
+Then I should be in a good place for 2011, to begin redefining print with the help of our community by merging traditional print and next generation of social, cloud and mobile technology.
-<center><p><a href="http://apievangelist.com/2010/11/20/api-ecosystem-strategy/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>